Biological Sciences Core

 - Sequence Four

-Students may be advised on the basis of their performance on the Mathematics Diagnostic test to take one or more pre-calculus courses.
+Students may be advised on the basis of their performance on the Mathematics Diagnostic test to take one or more course before calculus.

-Students must also complete the requirements from one of the following concentrations: General; Biotechnology; Pre-Health; Neuroscience; Ecology-Evolution; or Cell & Molecular Biology.
+Students must also complete the requirements from one of the following concentrations: Integrative Biology; Biotechnology; Medicine and Health; Neuroscience; Ecology and Evolution; or Cell & Molecular Biology.
 Students are limited to only declaring one concentration.

 Since programs in the Biological Sciences tend to be structured, it is useful for students to take courses in sequence.
 Students should begin with the General Biology and General Chemistry sequences.
 These are prerequisite to higher level requirements such as Ecology, Cell Biology, Genetics, and Organic Chemistry, which should preferably be taken in the sophomore year.
 Since calculus is required for the degree, students should also begin their study of mathematics as soon as possible, preferably prior to their junior year, so that they can be adequately prepared for the General Physics sequence, best taken in the junior year.
 Because of this highly structured sequence, students are strongly encouraged to work with their Departmental advisor in order to plan their course schedules and plan alternatives if necessary.
 Such planning is particularly important for transfer students, as the sequence presented above is highly recommended and most likely to be completed in a timely fashion.